 AFHSD features a full selection of men's and women's sports.
 Athletic participation is encouraged at AFHSD as a means for developing students' physical, social and academic abilities.
 Information for participating in athletic competition is available through our Athletic Department located in the front office.
-Students must be registered and cleared to participate in athletics using Final Forms.
+Students must be registered and cleared to participate in athletics using Aktivate/RegisterMyAthlete.
 Extracurricular activity eligibility.
 Athletes must maintain academic eligibility by passing all courses.
-Eligibility is determined every 9 weeks.
+Eligibility is determined every 9 1/2 weeks.
 Student-athletes enrolled in credit recovery courses must not only be passing each course, but also show adequate progress towards completion.
-Students participating in athletics must follow AIA Bylaws and requirements.